Morayfield State School

-Morayfield State School is a heritage-listed state school at 196–230 Morayfield Road, Morayfield, Moreton Bay Region, Queensland, Australia.
+Morayfield State School is a heritage-listed state school at 196–230 Morayfield Road, Morayfield, City of Moreton Bay, Queensland, Australia.
 It was designed by Richard George Suter and built in 1873 by Robert Monteith.
 It is also known as Caboolture National School and Caboolture South State School.
 It was added to the Queensland Heritage Register on 10 October 2014.

 History

 Morayfield State School opened in 1873 as Caboolture National School within a small timber building designed by architect Richard George Suter.
 It was built on a large site south of the Caboolture River to service the sparse but growing rural population.
 As settlement increased, the school expanded to have many other structures and landscape elements, including a play shed (1903) and shade trees.
 The school has been in continuous operation since its establishment and, as such, has been a focus for the local community as a place for important social and cultural activity.

 The former Moreton Bay Penal Colony was opened to free settlers in 1842.
 Initially, thanks to river access, the Caboolture area was used for timber-getting, especially red cedar.
 In the 1860s it developed as an agricultural area, and was one of the first districts in Queensland where sugarcane was grown on a substantial scale.
 Queensland's first commercially milled sugar was produced in 1864 at Ormiston, southeast of Brisbane, by Captain Louis Hope.
 George Raff, a prominent Brisbane merchant and politician, began planting sugar in the mid-1860s on his plantation southeast of Caboolture, and south of the Caboolture River, called "Moray Field" (Morayfield Plantation).
 Raff was successful and expanded to a substantial operation.
 Raff's plantation produced sugar until the mid-1880s; another local sugar plantation, also south of the river and operating from the mid-1860s to 1872, was "Oaklands", (Oaklands Sugar Mill) established by Captain Claudius Buchanan Whish.
 Both plantations used South Sea Islander labour.

 Caboolture was initially only a stop on the road to the Gympie goldfield from the late 1860s, but growth in the area was sufficient to warrant the establishment of a government school, "for the convenience of the farmers" families up the river, and the children of the employees at Mr Raff's plantation.
 In April 1872 the Brisbane Courier advertised the Queensland Government's reservation of 41 acre - adjacent to the Gympie Road between Brisbane and Caboolture - for the Caboolture National School.
-Although the site selected was 2.5 km south of Caboolture, and south of the Caboolture River, it had the advantage of being next to a permanent water source - the lagoons on Sheep Station Creek.
+Although the site selected was 2.5 km south of Caboolture, and south of the Caboolture River, it had the advantage of being next to a permanent water source – the lagoons on Sheep Station Creek.